 This train of thought strikes me as more likely to be an obstacle to democratisation in China than to be a benefit to Tibetan or Uighur groups.

-June 1, 2010
+said on June 1, 2010

 I always find the English language press has more balanced options (Economist, Atlantic, New Yorker) than the German press, where even respected sources like Der Spiegel or Sueddeutsche Zeitung regularly display anti China bias in story selection and content.